storm-platform/storm-workflow/docs/api.rst

 ..
-    Copyright (C) 2021 Felipe Menino Carlos.
+    Copyright (C) 2021 Storm Project.

-    storm-pipeline is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.
+    storm-workflow is free software; you can redistribute it and/or modify it under the terms of the MIT License; see LICENSE file for more details.

 API Docs
 ========

-.. automodule:: storm_pipeline.ext
+.. automodule:: storm_workflow.ext
    :members:

 Views
 -----

-.. automodule:: storm_pipeline.views
+.. automodule:: storm_workflow.views
    :members: